Michael Wolfe: Writing career

 Wolfe's first works on Islam were a pair of books from Grove Press on the pilgrimage to Mecca: The Hadj (1993; 2015), a first-person travel account, and One Thousand Roads to Mecca (1997; updated & expanded, 2015), an anthology of 10 centuries of travelers writing about the Muslim pilgrimage to Mecca.
-Shortly after 11 September 2001, he edited a collection of essays by American Muslims and others called Taking Back Islam: American Muslims Reclaim Their Faith.
+Shortly after the September 11 attacks, he edited a collection of essays by American Muslims and others called Taking Back Islam: American Muslims Reclaim Their Faith.
 Taking Back Islam won the 2003 annual Wilbur Award for "Best Book of the year on a Religious Theme".
 In 2010, Wolfe was included in "The 500 Most Influential Muslims," (Third Edition).